rancher/api-spec/README.md

 Some (or all) resources MAY implement resource versioning.
 Versioning allows for the client to perform multiple concurrent updates on a resource and resolve conflicts when they occur.

 For resources that implement versioning:
-  - The service MUST return resource version in responses as the "rev" attribute in query and read operations.
+  - The service MUST return resource version in responses as the <code>rev:</code> attribute in query and read operations.
-  - The client MUST include the "rev" attribute in update, patch, and action operations.
+  - The client MUST include the <code>rev:</code> attribute in update, patch, and action operations.
     - If the revision given does not match the current revision when the request is processed, the service MUST return a 409 error.
-  - The service MUST change the "rev" attribute whenever a field in the resource changes.
+  - The service MUST change the <code>rev:</code> attribute whenever a field in the resource changes.

 ----------------------------------------
 # Base URL and Versioning #
-The base URL that users access your API with SHOULD be of the form
+The base URL that users access your API with SHOULD be of the form:
 <code>https://api{-optional-region-code}.{your product domain}/</code>

 APIs SHOULD have a separate DNS record from the your web/app load balancers, so that the API can be scaled separately from the rest of your stack.
-  - The name MAY resolve to the same set of machines if this scale is not needed yet.
+The name can always point to the web/app servers if this scale is not needed yet

-All APIs that require authentication MUST be accessible to the public ONLY over HTTPS.
-Unauthenticated public APIs MAY be provided over HTTP, but SHOULD offer HTTPS too.
+All APIs that require authentication MUST be accessible to the public **only** over HTTPS.
+Unauthenticated public APIs MAY be provided over HTTP, but SHOULD also offer HTTPS.

 ## API Versioning ##
 APIs MUST support more than one version of their implementation.
 Clients MUST specify the particular version they want, and the application MUST NOT make changes that are not backwards compatible to that version.

 Breaking changes should be avoided when possible, but you are eventually going to have to make a breaking change so it is far better to have a way to handle this built in from the start.
 The suggested format for the version string is the letter "v" followed by a single integer which increases by one for each revision.
 The version SHOULD be treated as an opaque string to the client, so any other format MAY be used.

-Versions MAY also have a "revision" string attribute that changes on each release.
+Versions resources  MAY also have a "revision" string attribute that changes on each release.
 This can be useful to help debug issues caused by changes made within a version that are supposed to be compatible with each other.

 Outdated versions SHOULD be deprecated and eventually removed from the service.
 A request for a version that has been removed SHOULD return a 410 error.

 ### Listing ###
 Clients MUST be able to make a GET request to the base URL (without a version fragment) to find out what versions are available.
 This request SHOULD NOT require authentication.
 Clients SHOULD check the "latest" link periodically and take action if they are no longer using the latest version.

-See [root-level](#root-level) and [individual version](#individual-version) read operation for more info.
+See the [root level](#root-level) and [individual version](#individual-version) read operation for more info.

 ----------------------------------------
 # Authentication #